-Transmission Cost of Service: The transmission cost to serve the Member shall be the actual cost as determined by the Member's 4 Coincident Peaks (4CP) as defined by ERCOT and the applicable Transmission Cost of Service rate established by ERCOT and the Public Utility Commission of Texas.
+Transmission Cost of Service: The transmission cost to serve the Member shall be the actual cost as determined by the Member's 4 Coincident Peaks (4CP) as defined by ERCOT and the applicable Transmission Cost of Service rate established by the Public Utility Commission of Texas.
+Metering charges associated with Industrial Power service will be included.

 Power Supply Charge: The cost of power to serve the Member, including capacity, ancillary services, delivery, energy, and fuel charges for the billing period plus adjustments applied to the current monthly billing to account for differences in actual purchased electricity costs billed in previous periods.
-The power cost will be calculated using billing units defined in the same manner as defined in the wholesale rate to the Cooperative, including any ratchet provisions in the wholesale rate.
-The Member's billing units for power cost may be adjusted for line losses, as determined by the Cooperative, to calculate the Member's power cost at the wholesale supplier's metering point to the Cooperative.
-The Power Supply Charge does not include the Member's Transmission Cost of Service.
+Power cost will be a direct pass through from the wholesale provider provided that the Member's billing units for power cost may be adjusted for line losses, as determined by the Cooperative, to calculate the Member's power cost at the wholesale supplier's metering point to the Cooperative.